morganstanley/ComposeUI/src/fdc3/js/composeui-fdc3/README.md

 ## Installation

 You need to embed the generated bundle into your shell application, similar to how it is handled in the current Shell POC.
-In that example, a .NET Framework WPF application includes the bundle as an embedded resource.
+In that example, a .NET WPF application includes the bundle as an embedded resource.
 When using WebView2 to load web windows, the application initializes the bundle as a script and injects it into the page.

 To use the FDC3 APIs, install the official FINOS FDC3 library (version 2.0) in your application: